 Here at All Saints there are a few different ways we can be preparing for this season and we'd like to invite you in to an advent journey, preparing together for when Love Came Down.

 This Advent, as we remember the first coming of Christ and wait together with expectation for His return, we will walk through the four traditional candle themes of Advent, leading up to the birth of Christ.
 Led by different members of our church family, we first celebrate the forerunners of the faith and our adoption into the global family of God.
 Then, the prophets, all those who foretold the coming of Christ, and those who tell of His glory still today.
 In the third week, we meet John the Baptist, the symbol of preparation, the one calling in the wilderness to prepare the way of the Lord.
 And finally, Mary, the blessed mother of Jesus, a picture of God’s unconditional grace.
 All of these themes will carry us to the day of Christ’s birth, preparing our hearts for Jesus to once again be born in us, each one of us, mess and all.

-You'll be able to access the videos on YouTube or our social media platforms every day.
+You can access the videos on YouTube or Soundcloud every day and catch up on any you've missed.
 But if you would like to receive a daily email with the reading, reflection (transcript or video) and prayer each morning then do please sign up.

 We look forward with expectation to Christ coming again to dwell with us this year.
 Happy Advent!

 Silent prayer - Mondays in Advent